The first page of Event Viewer article explains how to access Event Viewer, filter or search for specific events and track user logins and logoffs.

-Note that in Windows Vista, 7, 8 and 8.1, the first entry in the log will be with Event ID 104 or 1102 - "The log was cleared".
-The event also specifies the user name who cleared the log in User or Account Name field.
+Note that in Windows Vista, 7, 8/8.1 and 10, the first entry in the log will be with Event ID 104 or 1102 - "The log was cleared".
+The event details reveal the user name who cleared the log.

-Filtering and searching event logs are nice features, but creating the same filters again and again might get tiresome.
+Filtering and searching event logs are nice features, but creating the same filters repeatedly might get tiresome.
 In Windows Vista and newer, you can create Custom Views with your own filters.

-Let's create a Custom View for logon errors this time.
+Let's create a Custom View for login errors this time.

-Click the Event logs: field, expand Windows Logs and check the Security box.
-This means that we will filter events in Security log.
+Click the Event logs field, expand Windows Logs and check the Security box.
+This means that we will filter events in the Security log.

 Type "4625" in <All Event IDs> field and click OK.

 Type a name and description for the Custom View and click OK.
-The All Users check box means that the Custom View is available for all users with access to Event Viewer.
+The All Users checkbox means that the Custom View is available for all users with access to the Event Viewer.